STARTBODY

 The Neutral Language: Why the lack of formal and informal language sets English apart - TEFL Blog

 Tue, 26 Mar 2019 Mark Crocker TEFL Information Alumni Experiences The Neutral Language: Why the lack of formal and informal language sets English apart For the last year, I have been learning Korean in my free time.
 Besides the obvious differences in alphabet, pronunciation, and grammar structure, one of the most striking differences between English and Korean is the use of formal and informal language.
 I was intrigued by the idea that a person speaks to different people in different politeness levels based on age or hierarchy, and was surprised to find that a majority of other languages also follow some form of this approach.
-This post was written by our TEFL certification graduate Lea D. Formal and Informal Language As native English speakers, we are not specifically taught to...
+Table of Contents Formal and Informal Language Formal Language in English The Lack of Rules The Pros and Cons of Learning a Neutral Language Listen to this...
 [Read more]

 Fulltime TEFL Language - ✔️ ✔️ ✔️ ITTT